 Outreach and patient engagement: To foster an awareness among the trainees of the need for access to cutting edge medical treatment for everyone, regardless of their cultural or socioeconomic status, all supported graduate students will participate in outreach activities.
 Examples include work with the Treehouse Childhood Cancer Initiative, Jacob's Heart, or similar organizations.

-Career development: All CIRM trainees are strongly encouraged to participate in career development activities, depending on their career plan.
+Career development: All CIRM trainees are encouraged to participate in career development activities, depending on their career plan and prior experience.
 Opportunities include

 1) CITL workshops (pedagogy, DEI-aware mentoring, TA training etc. )

 2) Intern/Shadow opportunities in nearby Biotechnology companies (details below)

 All CIRM fellows will participate in our annual Research Review Dan and give a scientific presentation (poster or oral, if available).

 PhD student stipends (at least 3 years of non-competitive renewal), graduate student fees, plus $6000 research and travel allowances .

 Appointments to subsequent years will be awarded through a non-competitive renewal process that is based on participation in program aspects (classes, patient engagement, outreach, stem cell club and conferences) as well as scientific progress.
 Each trainee is expected to submit a written research support (max.
 3 pages) at the end of the year, present their research at "Research Review Day", and participate in our program evaluation (feedback forms).